-Driving personalised care in cancer management
+New blood testing technology driving personalised care in lung cancer management

-crucial to slowing or stopping cell growth in these type of tumours.
+Markers such as EGFR can be used to predict treatment response to EGFR tyrosine kinase inhibitors, which are crucial to slowing or stopping cell growth in these type of tumours.
 Dr. Pathmanathan had previously used traditional tissue sampling, but soon realised that this collection method was not always feasible, particularly in cases where the disease had significantly advanced, the quality of the tissue yield did not meet standards, or the tumour was located in an inaccessible region where extraction could pose a risk to the patient.

 “We started by comparing liquid biopsies of lung cancer with the tissue biopsies and found that the information you get is a lot more than you would get from the tissue biopsy alone.
-With liquid biopsy, you can serially examine the patient through a semi-quantitative index which can look at the rise and the fall of these DNA fragments, provided they carry a sensitising mutation,” said Dr. Pathmanathan.
+With liquid biopsy, you can serially examine the patient through a semi-quantitative index which can look at the rise and the fall of these DNA fragments, provided they carry a sensitising mutation,” said Dr Pathmanathan.
 “We looked at about 150 samples and were surprised at how good the technique was.
 The kind of concordance that we got was staggering.”
-Dr. Pathmanathan explained that liquid biopsy allows a physician to monitor not only a subpopulation of tumour cells but what is happening in the patient’s entire body for early detection of emerging resistance.
+Dr Pathmanathan explained that liquid biopsy allows a physician to monitor not only a subpopulation of tumour cells but what is happening in the patient’s entire body for early detection of emerging resistance.
 “In that sense, it’s been a game changer,” he said.

-Experts at the 2017 American Society of Clinical Oncology (ASCO) Annual Meeting discussed the use of liquid biopsy to better understand cancer biology, guide treatment, and limit some of the risks associated with more traditional methods of diagnostics5.
-Patients with melanoma, breast, colorectal, and non-small cell lung cancer should have repeated biopsies each time the cancer recurs or grows despite treatment, so that treatments are adjusted to match the evolving genomic makeup of the tumour according to National Comprehensive Cancer Network (NCCN) guidelines6.
-Genomic changes occur as the cancer grows and spreads.
+Experts at the 2017 American Society of Clinical Oncology (ASCO) Annual Meeting discussed the use of liquid biopsy to better understand cancer biology, guide treatment, and limit some of the risks associated with more traditional methods of diagnostics.⁵ Patients with melanoma, breast, colorectal, and non-small cell lung cancer should have repeated biopsies each time the cancer recurs or grows despite treatment, so that treatments are adjusted to match the evolving genomic makeup of the tumour according to National Comprehensive Cancer Network (NCCN) guideline.⁶ Genomic changes occur as the cancer grows and spreads.
 New changes may lead to cancer recurrence or resistance to treatment.
 A liquid biopsy allows doctors to keep easier track of new mutations and plan for targeted treatment.

 Clinical utility of liquid biopsy

-Awareness of liquid biopsy is high among clinicians in Malaysia, according to Dr. Pathmanathan.
+Awareness of liquid biopsy is high among clinicians in Malaysia, according to Dr Pathmanathan.
 “There are many physician education programmes, forums, and local advisory boards devoted specifically to the subject of precision cancer care and related technologies,” he said.

 “Overall, I think there is a huge acceptance among oncologists and primary physicians.
 Our volumes for liquid bssiopsy have gone up slowly but steadily.
-Slowly because of the cost, but steadily because everyone understands the importance of liquid biopsy for the depth of information it provides,” said Dr. Pathmanathan.
+Slowly because of the cost, but steadily because everyone understands the importance of liquid biopsy for the depth of information it provides,” said Dr Pathmanathan.

-Liquid Biopsy: Mainstay of the future
+Liquid biopsy: Mainstay of the future

 Today, liquid biopsy in Malaysia, and in most clinical settings in the world, is primarily used for tracking EGFR mutations in lung cancer cases.
-However, Dr. Pathmanathan shared that he also applies liquid biopsy testing for the identification of KRAS and NRAS mutations in colon cancer patients8.
+However, Dr Pathmanathan shared that he also applies liquid biopsy testing for the identification of KRAS and NRAS mutations in colon cancer patients.⁸

-Future applications for the use of liquid biopsy testing for prostate and breast cancer are just on the horizon in Dr. Pathmanathan’s opinion.
-There are studies currently underway to assess the impact of liquid biopsies on breast cancer management from initial detection to resistant metastatic disease stage9.
+Future applications for the use of liquid biopsy testing for prostate and breast cancer are just on the horizon in Dr Pathmanathan’s opinion.
+There are studies currently underway to assess the impact of liquid biopsies on breast cancer management from initial detection to resistant metastatic disease stage.⁹

-“There is a thrust to address cases where the tumour burden is high or the cancer incidence is high,” said Dr. Pathmanathan.
+“There is a thrust to address cases where the tumour burden is high or the cancer incidence is high,” said Dr Pathmanathan.
 “For cancers with poor prognosis, it is about picking them up earlier with a good test that will allow for earlier detection.
 For cancers in general, it is about the ability to detect disease progression or treatment resistance long before it would trigger clinical symptoms or appear on imaging scans.
 This is a big promise for liquid biopsy.”

 Future role of the pathologist

-Dr. Pathmanathan remembers being warned by professors and colleagues to avoid the field of pathology when he graduated in 1978.
+Dr Pathmanathan remembers being warned by professors and colleagues to avoid the field of pathology when he graduated in 1978.
 He reflects that in those days, they called it a dying discipline on ‘life support’.
-A quarter of a century later, Dr. Pathmanathan has not only thrived as a pathologist but is constantly redesigning his role on the care management team.
+A quarter of a century later, Dr Pathmanathan has not only thrived as a pathologist but is constantly redesigning his role on the care management team.
 In the era of liquid biopsy and more advanced molecular testing, he believes that pathologists will take on a more central, stabilising role by bringing evidence-based knowledge to decision-making.

 “There is huge acceptance among oncologists and primary physicians for liquid biopsy.”

-“Pathologists should play a pivotal role in diagnosis, as well as the prognostics of the tumour and pre characterising it with driver mutations.
-They have to become an integral part of the multi-disciplinary care management team,” said Dr. Pathmanathan.
+“Pathologists should play a pivotal role in diagnosis, as well as the prognostics of the tumour and pre-characterising it with driver mutations.
+They have to become an integral part of the multi-disciplinary care management team,” said Dr Pathmanathan.
 “This is really how cancer treatment is advancing, so the pathologist is central to adding noticeable value and cost savings in this new era of therapy,” he adds.

-¹Ferlay J., et al. (2012).
+¹Ferlay J., et al. 2012.
 GLOBOCAN.
-Cancer Incidence and Mortality Worldwide
+Cancer Incidence and Mortality Worldwide.

 ²Kan Chan Siang, Chan Kok Meng John.
-(2016).
+2016.
 A review of Lung Cancer research in Malaysia.
-Med J Malaysia Vol 71 Supplement 1
+Med J Malaysia Vol 71 Supplement 1.

 ³World Health Organization.
-(2012).
-GLOBOCAN: Estimated Cancer Incidence, Mortality and Prevalence Worldwide in 2012
+2012.
+GLOBOCAN: Estimated Cancer Incidence, Mortality and Prevalence Worldwide in 2012.

-⁴Rajadurai Pathmanathan A., et al. (2014).
+⁴Rajadurai Pathmanathan A., et al. 2014.
 Asian Pacific Journal of Cancer Prevention, Vol 15.
-Epidermal Growth Factor Receptor Mutations in Non-Small Cell Lung Cancers in a multiethnic Malaysian Patient Population
+Epidermal Growth Factor Receptor Mutations in Non-Small Cell Lung Cancers in a multiethnic Malaysian Patient Population.

 ⁵ASCO Annual Meeting Education Session.
-(2017).
-ASCO/American Association for Cancer Research (AACR) Joint Session: Liquid Biopsies
+2017.
+ASCO/American Association for Cancer Research (AACR) Joint Session: Liquid Biopsies.

-⁶DS Ettinger, et al. (2017).
+⁶DS Ettinger, et al. 2017.
 J Natl Compr Canc Netw 15 (4), 504-535.
 National Comprehensive Cancer Network (NCCN).
 Non Small Cell Lung Cancer Clinical Practice Guidelines in Oncology.
 Version 5.

 ⁷Ministry of Health, Malaysia.
-(2016).
-Ministry of Health Medicines Formulary
+2016.
+Ministry of Health Medicines Formulary.

-⁸Tan C, Du X. (2012).
+⁸Tan C, Du X. 2012.
 World Journal of Gastroenterology: WJG.
 2012;18(37):5171-5180.
-KRAS mutation testing in metastatic colorectal cancer
+KRAS mutation testing in metastatic colorectal cancer.

-⁹Forte VA, et al. (2016).
+⁹Forte VA, et al. 2016.
 Cancer Biol Med: 13(1):19- 40.
-The potential for liquid biopsies in the precision medical treatment of breast cancer
+The potential for liquid biopsies in the precision medical treatment of breast cancer.